-Dominique is the Farm’s Distribution Coordinator, where she runs all farm stand operations, pop up markets, and produce deliveries.
-If you are buying something from the farm, she’s your go-to gal.
+Dominique is the Farm’s Post-Harvest and Distribution Coordinator, where she manages vegetable washing and storage, as well as all Farm Stand operations, pop-up distributions, and produce deliveries.
+If you are buying food from the Farm, she’s your go-to gal.

-When not farming, you can find Dominique walking through nature, cooking, practicing yoga, making an art project, and exploring new places with friends.
+When not farming, you can find Dominique walking through nature, catching an ocean sunset, cooking, practicing yoga, making an art project, and exploring new places with friends.

-Kesha Dorsey Spoor is Coastal Roots Farm’s Communications and Outreach Manager, responsible for connecting the Farm with its community through visual and verbal storytelling, educational materials, Farm visits, and expanding its existing audiences.
+Kesha Dorsey Spoor is Coastal Roots Farm’s Philanthropy and Communications Manager, responsible for supporting the Farm’s development efforts and leading the communication strategy.
 Kesha brings her Master’s in Public Health, commitment to serving underrepresented communities, and Jewish identity to the Farm team.
 Prior to joining Coastal Roots Farm, Kesha managed youth development programs aimed at improving health outcomes in low-income, “at-risk” youth at Vista Community Clinic in North County and led outreach and civil rights efforts aimed to reduce hate and secure justice at the Anti-Defamation League in San Diego.
 Kesha strives to perform Jewish values of goodness and compassion in her personal and professional lives, and is excited to do so through food justice work at Coastal Roots Farm.